MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/rsprocessingaborted-error-run-reports.md

 ---
 title: Fails to run reports in Configuration Manager version 2103
-description: Describes an issue in which you cannot run reports in Microsoft Endpoint Configuration Manager version 2103 when SQL Server 2019 is used.
+description: Describes an issue in which reports may fail to run in Microsoft Endpoint Configuration Manager version 2103 when SQL Server 2019 is used.
 Provides a resolution. ms.date: 06/16/2021 ms.prod-support-area-path: ms.reviewer: maosesro